Zoddy/maze.js/README.md

 maze.js
 =======

 JavaScript library to create perfect mazes.
+Perfect maze means, that there's only one way (if you ever go forward) from the start to the end point.

-Compatible with nodejs and browser.
+It's compatible with nodejs and browser.

 ## Usage